We have some really exciting news to share here at The Wild Drive Life!

 Apartment Therapy (AT) launched a new six episode mini-documentary series called “The New Homesmiths” and Ben, Moose and I are a part of it!

-Our episode was an official selection at the Cleveland International Film Festival, Series Fest, LA Shorts and the Rhode Island Film Festival!
+Our episode is also an official selection at the Cleveland International Film Festival!

 The New Homesmiths

 The inspiration behind creating is often times to inspire ourselves and others to think, reflect and connect; to start a conversation.
 This series is no exception.

 Rebecca Blumhagen, Director of AT Originals reached out to us last fall to share the series concept and ask us to take part.
 US?!
 REALLY? 🙂

 Her and her team aimed to dig deeper into the heart alternative living with The New Homesmiths.
 They focus on the people and their real stories which is what we try to do with the words and images we put out there to the world too.
 We were honored they thought of us and didn’t hesitate for a second to say YES.

 The six episodes (released every Tuesday starting on March 20) introduce you to several creative and inspiring people who defined their own sense of home, comfort and success for themselves in all sorts of spaces -- even an airplane!
 Subscribe to their YouTube to watch the first episode and tune in for the rest over the next few weeks.

 We met Rebecca and her crew at her family’s farm in the middle of Iowa, where she grew up.
 What a beautiful, peaceful place!
 It was a perfect spot to meet after visiting our friends in Michigan and Minnesota.

 We may have just breezed through Iowa otherwise but now the state is connected to a great memory for us.
 Traveling for us evolved to be RARELY about places, it’s about the people we meet.